 Apache Kafka is an open-source event streaming platform that treats data as events and stores them as an ordered sequence of records in a distributed, fault-tolerant manner.
 With today’s applications constantly relying on dynamic information to achieve their tasks, Kafka enables your application services and users to access data seamlessly with little to no latency.

-This article is part one of a two-part series on Kafka logging.
+This article is part one of a series on Kafka logging.
 In part one, we will cover the basics.
 We will provide a brief overview of Kafka, its architecture and its main components.
 Then, we will cover the key commands used to manipulate messages and track how data flows within the Kafka ecosystem.

 Overview of Kafka Architecture